TylorS/typed-route/readme.md

 # @typed/route

 Type-safe, bi-directional routing with Effect's `Schema`.

+The key benefit of `@typed/route` is type-safety through type-level parsing of strings utilizing TypeScript's string literal types.
+When constructing Routes, it *knows* exactly what path syntax is being constructed and the types of the parsed parameters.
+When interpolating Routes, it *knows* exactly what path will be constructed.

 [![npm version](https://badge.fury.io/js/%40typed%2Froute.svg)](https://badge.fury.io/js/%40typed%2Froute)